Oak trees are common in North America, and their leaves and acorns are toxic to horses when ingested in large amounts.

 Most horses prefer other food sources, and only consume oak if no other forage is available.
 Rarely, some horses develop a preference for oak and actively seek out oak leaves or acorns if they are available.

 Oak and acorn toxicosis in horses is rare, although it is more common in North America.
-Horses must consume a large amount of oak leaves or acorns to cause toxicosis, however the mortality rate of is high.
+Horses must consume a large amount of oak leaves or acorns to cause toxicosis, however the mortality rate is high.
 If a horse starts to develop symptoms, it is always considered a medical emergency.

 Oak and acorn toxicosis is caused by the consumption of a toxic dose of oak leaves and acorns, most commonly in spring when leaves grow, or in autumn when acorns fall.
 Oak contains toxins that damage the kidneys and intestinal tract.